 Ryan Young, Fellow at CEI: Without a unified theory to rely on, pre-CWS judges could only rely on their personal discretion to decide antitrust cases.
 Outcomes therefore differed substantially depending on the judge and the time period.
 “This feeling that size itself should be a prosecutable offense ebbed and flowed over the decades, giving antitrust enforcement a distinct uncertainty and lack of clarity during the rule of reason era.
 In fact, during the New Deal, President Franklin Roosevelt reversed course almost completely, and wanted the government to actively encourage business cartels.
 After World War II, the old rule of reason standard resumed.”

-Joe Kennedy, President of ITIF: The pre-empirical antitrust era was characterized by “great uncertainty” for businesses. “[A]ntitrust morphed into an attack on bigness per se with the government seeking to prevent mergers that would give companies any sort of market power, breaking up large companies into smaller units, and forcing firms to share intellectual property with competitors.
+Joe Kennedy, Senior Fellow of ITIF: The pre-empirical antitrust era was characterized by “great uncertainty” for businesses. “[A]ntitrust morphed into an attack on bigness per se with the government seeking to prevent mergers that would give companies any sort of market power, breaking up large companies into smaller units, and forcing firms to share intellectual property with competitors.
 The attack on bigness often resulted in great uncertainty as companies wondered how big was too big and the potential consequences of gaining too much market share—even if it was the result of offering consumers better products at lower prices.”

 In the pre-consumer welfare era, Brandeisian antitrust advocated excessive enforcement, even against competitors with small market shares, write former FTC Commissioner Josh Wright and antitrust scholar Aurelien Portuese.
 “Justice Brandeis ambitioned using antitrust enforcement in courts as instruments of economic planning models of the mid-30s following the Great Depression.
 From the mid-1930’s until the 1970’s, ‘antitrust’s pendulum had swung dramatically away from the permissiveness of the 1920’s and early 1930’s’ in favor of a prima facie antitrust illegality of any increase of concentration, where efficiency claims were rebutted and market shares as low as 4.5 percent were considered at risk for antitrust enforcement.”